VIVOMEDIA/neos-simple-table/README.md

 # VIVOMEDIA Neos-Simple-Table
-Simple Html-Table NodeType for Neos CMS
+Simple Html-Table NodeType for Neos CMS.

 ## What it provides
 Easily adding a Table-NodeType in Neos CMS.